 Flexibility for a Hybrid Workforce

-Adjusting to the remote workforce model requires a flexible IDaaS solution that can address security and authentication challenges in a hybrid-work environment.
+Adjusting to the remote workforce model requires a flexible Identity-as-a-Service solution that can address security and authentication challenges in a hybrid-work environment.
 For example any MFA strategy must offer the employee flexible options and include biometrics as a way of positively identifying the individuals gaining access to critical applications, data and transactions.

 Sign-up for a FREE Trial of PortalGuard IDaaS & Biometric Authentication!